Clinical scientist, embryology

 What to expect

-- You may visit other hospitals or clinics as part of your work but won't typically need to travel.
-There are some opportunities available in fertility clinics overseas.
+- Once qualified, you may sometimes visit other hospitals or clinics and will also travel to attend or present at national conferences. â¶Ä¯There are some opportunities available in fertility clinics overseas.

 Qualifications

 If successful, you'll be employed by an NHS Trust (or in some cases by an NHS private partner or private healthcare provider) as a trainee clinical scientist on a fixed-term contract for the duration of the programme and paid a salary.
-The first year of training is spent on rotation in a range of settings before specialising in years two and three.
+Your first year will include rotations across different settings, with specialisation in years two and three.

-Training includes fully-funded, part-time study for an approved and accredited Masters degree in clinical science (cellular sciences - reproductive science) or in clinical science (andrology).
+- fully funded, part-time study for an approved and accredited Masters degree in clinical science (cellular sciences - reproductive science) or in clinical science (andrology).

 If you already work for the NHS, you can apply to the STP as an internal candidate.